CoreyCBurton/Comptia-sec-601/1.0/Type of attack 1.2.md

 # Ransomeware
-* The attacker goes after data that is valuable such as Family pictures and videos.
-For a company, it could be planning documents.
+- A type of malware that threatens to publish the victim's data or block access unless the ransom is paid.

-* The attacker will ask for money.
-Sometimes it could be a hoax. **Crypto malware** is where they encrypt your files, and you will have to pay the attacker a fee to decrypt and get your files back.
+  - **Crypto malware** is used to block access

-* To counteract Ransomware, always have a backup and make sure your system is up to date.
+- To counter ransomware, make sure you backup of your information.
+It does take time for you to reset which can cost the company money.

-> Cerber is a RaaS platform that appeared in 2016.
+  - **Example** - Cerber is a RaaS platform that appeared in 2016.
 Cerber took advantage of a Microsoft vulnerability to infect networks.
 It used AES-256 algorithm to infect backups and personal data.
+Darkside is also another Ransomeware that has appeared in 2020.

 # Trojans
 * The background story of Trojan comes from Greeks and how they captured Troy by hiding in a big wooden horse.